The new home of Academic Development

 Academic Development is the place to go for help with your academic work.
+Our programs are available to all Carnegie Mellon University students and are designed to help both students who are having academic difficulties and those who just want to improve their academic performance.
 We offer peer tutoring, academic coaching in study skills, supplemental instruction and EXCEL collaborative learning groups for traditionally difficult courses.
-Our programs are available to all Carnegie Mellon University students and are designed to help both students who are having academic difficulties and those who just want to improve their academic performance.
-The peer tutoring, study skills, supplemental instruction and EXCEL components of Academic Development utilize group and individualized instruction to accommodate the diverse learning styles and skill levels of the student population.
+Each component of Academic Development utilizes group and individualized instruction to accommodate the diverse learning styles and skill levels of the student population.

-Our individualized academic coaching program offers students assistance with developing more efficient and effective study strategies.
-To personalize the sessions, the program coordinator initially meets with students to identify their speciﬁc needs and then matches them with an Academic Coach.
+Our individualized academic coaching program offers both undergrad and graduate students assistance with developing more efficient and effective study strategies.
+To personalize the sessions, the program coordinator initially meets with students to identify their specific goals and needs and then matches them with an Academic Coach.

 We offer EXCEL collaborative learning groups for various courses.
 EXCEL groups meet once weekly and are formed on an as-needed-basis, according to each students' availability, with multiple groups per course.
 Sessions are led by a trained leader who facilitates collaborative learning.

 The Supplemental Instruction (SI) Program offers interactive review sessions for traditionally difficult courses.
-Attendance is voluntary and sessions are offered two times each week.
+Attendance is voluntary and is open to every student that is enrolled in an SI supported course.
+Sessions are usually offered twice a week.
+Extra review sessions are added before each exam.
 SI is designed to supplement — not replace — lectures and recitations.

 Fast Facts are a series of study skills pamphlets on a variety of issues related to academic success.
 They cover such general areas as plagiarism, study strategies and stress management.
 Each pamphlet is available to view or download as a PDF.